MusicMoveArr/Datasets/README.md

 Tidal's api rate limiter is alright but I can only make ~200 API calls per (15 minutes?), it's not super fast but compared to spotify it doesn't block me for ~15hours

 Plus keep in mind that the dataset of Tidal is not complete

+## Is the deezer dataset complete?
+The Deezer dataset is complete I can say with confidence for 99%, there surely must be a few artists I missed

 # CSV-Format of Deezer
 | Type | Name |